bradley499/flitdb/README.md

 ## Demo 🛠️
 For a demo of FlitDB in action, take a look at this [example program](demo) for more...

+## System support 💻
+FlitDB is designed for UNIX based systems.
+However, certain provisions have been made to ensure that FlitDB is compatible with:
+ - Linux
+ - MacOS

 ## Awards 🏆
  - Royal Hackaway v4 - Grand Prize 🥇